 Douglas Wilson is the Clerk to the College’s Board of Management.
 His role is to provide independent support and advice to the Board on all aspects of the Board’s governance arrangements.
 His specialisms include corporate administration and governance, policy research, service planning and performance management.

 Brought up in Beith in Ayrshire, Douglas gained an MA (Hons) at Glasgow University in 1988 before taking up employment at the former Strathclyde Regional Council (SRC) from 1989 – 1996 where he undertook various roles including committee administration, policy research, elections support and community development.
 He subsequently obtained an MBA from Strathclyde University.
-During his time at SRC he was also responsible for a range of committee administration services, joint board support, children’s panel administration and service planning and performance and was appointed Head of Administration Services in 2006, responsible for all aspects of Council governance, elected member support and development and a wide range of other corporate support functions.
+At local government reorganisation in 1996 he worked at South Lanarkshire Council as administration manager and then as head of service being responsible for a range of corporate functions including all Council and committee governance, elected member support, elections, joint board governance, children’s panel administration and service planning and performance.
 Douglas was part of the Council’s leadership development team and also Depute Clerk and then Clerk to the Board of Strathclyde Fire Board which comprised 34 elected members across 12 local authorities.

-As well as being Clerk to the Board at Glasgow Kelvin College, Douglas is also a governance adviser to Scottish Fire and Rescue and is a member of Glasgow City Council’s adoption panel.
+As well as being Clerk to the Board at Glasgow Kelvin College, Douglas manages a small children’s charity and is a lay member of Glasgow City Council’s fostering and adoption panel.

-Most of Douglas’s leisure time is spent with his young family but he also enjoys music, and whenever he can, supports Ayr United and plays the occasional game of golf.
-He is also Chair of his elder son’s school’s parent council.
+Most of Douglas’s leisure time is spent with his young family but he also enjoys music, supports and follows Ayr United and plays the occasional game of golf.